 Kids on the Slope is an anime series based on a manga by Yuki Kodama.
-The anime was produced by MAPPA and Tezuka Productions, and was directed by Shinichiro Watanabe.
-The series also features music composed by Yoko Kanno.
+The anime was produced by MAPPA and Tezuka Productions and was directed by Shinichiro Watanabe.
+The series aired on Japanese television from April 12-June 28, 2012.
+Sentai Filmworks holds the North American license for Kids on the Slope.

 Ritsuko Mukae is Kaoru and Sentaro’s classmate, and she has been friends with Sentaro since childhood.
 Her family owns a record shop called Mukae Records, and the basement of the shop has a practice studio.
 Ritsuko brings Kaoru and Sentaro together in the practice room, hoping to get them to play together.
 Sentaro says that Kaoru doesn’t understand jazz and can’t play it right.
 Kaoru learns which jazz piece Sentaro is trying to play on the piano, and he purchases the record in order to learn it.
 From here, Kaoru begins learning about jazz music and how to perform it, as well as what it means to have friends.